-Richard is a senior lecturer in the Department of Commercial Law.
-He holds bachelor’s degrees in philosophy and law and a master’s degree in commercial law from the University of Cape Town ('UCT').
-He is currently a member of the UCT law faculty and has taught at both undergraduate and postgraduate levels in the Department of Commercial Law at UCT, which he joined in 2013 to teach business law while undertaking research into certain areas of corporate and related law, largely focusing on creditor protection.
-Richard's areas of interest currently include financial distress, corporate reorganization ('business rescue'), corporate finance, corporate governance and intellectual property.
-He has published a number of articles in peer-reviewed academic journals and presented at numerous conferences both locally and internationally.
+Richard Bradstreet BA LLB LLM (Commercial Law) PG Dip (Dispute Resolution) PG Dip (IP Law) (UCT) is a senior lecturer in commercial law, having taught at undergraduate and postgraduate levels in the areas of corporate, contract, and patent law.
+His primary areas of interest include financial distress, corporate reorganization and governance, and corporate finance with an emphasis on the protection of creditors.
+He has published a number of articles in peer-reviewed academic journals and presented at numerous conferences both locally and internationally (see below).
 His work has also been cited with approval by the High Court of South Africa.

 - 'Managing the Control Contest in Corporate Bankruptcy: An Argument for Mandatory Mediation in South Africa's Business Rescue Procedure' (2017) Australian Journal of Corporate Law 260.

 - 'The Meaning of "Binding Offer" in the Kariba Case: Did Creditors Need to be Protected from an Alien Cram-Down?'
 2017 (1) Journal of Corporate and Commercial Law & Practice 162.